How many keys does a piano have?

 Why 88 keys, not one more, not one less?

 Could we have 8-octave pianos?
+How many keys should a piano have ?
+And why?
 In this article, we will cover the beginnings of the piano and the reasons why its development ended in 88 keys.

 To begin, we must take into account the range of sounds that the human ear perceives: frequencies between 20 Hz the lowest pitch; at 20 kHz, the highest tone.